bbauska/JS-svg/README.md

 }
 </pre>

-If a given condition isn't true, the code inside its curly braces doesn't get executed.
-Let's take the preceding example again, with the values filled in for a and b.
+<p>If a given condition isn't true, the code inside its curly braces
+doesn't get executed.
+Let's take the preceding example again, with the values filled in for a and b.</p>

 <pre>
 let a = 3;